 What are charter schools?
 How common are they, and who do they serve?

-A public charter school is a publicly funded school that is typically governed by a group or organization under a legislative contract or charter with the state or jurisdiction.
-The charter exempts the school from selected state or local rules and regulations.
-In return for funding and autonomy, the charter school must meet the accountability standards articulated in its charter.
-A school’s charter is reviewed periodically (typically every 3 to 5 years) and can be revoked if guidelines on curriculum and management are not followed or if the standards are not met (U.S. Department of Education 2000).
-In 2009–10, charter schools operated in 40 states and the District of Columbia.
-In the following states, a charter school law has not been passed: Alabama, Kentucky, Maine, Montana, Nebraska, North Dakota, South Dakota, Vermont, Washington, and West Virginia.
+A public charter school is a publicly funded school that is typically governed by a group or organization under a legislative contract (or charter) with the state or jurisdiction.
+The charter exempts the school from certain state or local rules and regulations.
+In return for flexibility and autonomy, the charter school must meet the accountability standards stated in its charter.
+A school's charter is reviewed periodically (typically every 3 to 5 years) by the group or jurisdiction that granted it and can be revoked if guidelines on curriculum and management are not followed or if the standards are not met.
+The first law allowing the establishment of charter schools was passed in Minnesota in 1991.
+Charter school legislation had been passed in 42 states and the District of Columbia as of school year 2011–12.
+Despite legislative approval in Maine and Washington, no charter schools were operational in these states in 2011–12.
+Charter school legislation has not been passed in the following states: Alabama, Kentucky, Montana, Nebraska, North Dakota, South Dakota, Vermont, and West Virginia.

 Related Tables and Figures: (Listed by Release Date)